 end

 I’ve highlighted the new lines in the status class in bold.
 A relation has to be defined in both the entity that has the foreign key and the entity that is being referenced; we’ll look at modifying the user model as soon as we’re done with the status model.
-First we add the user relation as a belongs_to relationship.
+First, we add the user relation as a belongs_to relationship.

-Because we followed the convention and have an attribute user_id ActiveRecord will figure ut automatically that we mean the User model.
+Because we followed the convention and have an attribute, user_id ActiveRecord will figure ut automatically that we mean the User model.
 The next relation we add is the belongs_to relationship of a user to which this status is a reply.
 This does require some more configuration, because the foreign key field is called differently than the convention.
 So we say that we’re interested in the model User and that the foreign key is in_reply_to_user_id.
 The next relationship is a self-referencing relation.
 This means that we have to define both sides of the relationship on the status model.
 We define a belongs_to relationship in_reply_to_status_id that references the class Status through the foreign key.
 We also define a has_many relationship that uses the class Status and is referenced by the in_reply_to_status_id foreign key.

-The next bit of work we have to do is on the User model ecause it has been referenced twice with a belongs_to relationship from the Status model we have to make sure the corresponding has_many relationship is defined on the User model.
-For brevity we haven’t included the code for this functionality in the chapter but it is included in the samples for this chapter.
+The next bit of work we have to do is on the User model.
+Because it has been referenced twice with a belongs_to relationship from the Status model, we have to make sure the corresponding has_many relationship is defined on the User model.
+For brevity we haven’t included the code for this functionality in the chapter, but it is included in the samples for this chapter.

 We’ve seen how to define relationships and how to test for them through the Status model.
 If you want to learn more about Ruby on Rails there are some excellent books available from Manning to get you up to speed.
-This concludes our discussion on relations in Ruby on Rails and it is time to implement the queries that we’re going to use to expose our data over the web.
+This concludes our discussion on relationships in Ruby on Rails, and it is time to implement the queries that we’re going to use to expose our data over the web.

 Adding the queries to the models